Wordsworth at Arlington

 The gentleness of heaven broods o'er the Sea:

 Dear Child! dear Girl! that walkest with me here,

 If thou appear untouched by solemn thought,

 Thy nature is not therefore less divine:

 Thou liest in Abraham's bosom all the year;

 God being with thee when we know it not.

-A reference to this sonnet, worded as “It’s a beautiful evening calm and free”, was the sole epitaph on the headstone of a United States soldier who died in the recent U.S. war with Iraq and whose remains are buried at Arlington National Cemetery.
+A reference to this sonnet, worded as “It’s a beautiful evening calm and free”, was the sole epitaph on the headstone of a United States soldier who died during the recent U.S. war in Iraq and whose remains are buried at Arlington National Cemetery.